-The Resolution Fund issued, on 15 November 2015, a public statement declaring: "...it is further clarified that it is not expected that the Resolution Fund will propose the setting up of a special contribution to finance the resolution measure applied to Banco Espírito Santo, S.A., ('BES').
-Therefore, the eventual collection of a special contribution appears to be unlikely".
+The Resolution Fund issued, on 15 November 2015, a public statement declaring: "[...] it is further clarified that it is not expected that the Resolution Fund will propose the setting up of a special contribution to finance the resolution measure applied to BES.
+Therefore, the potential collection of a special contribution appears to be unlikely".

-The regime established in Decree-Law No. 24/2013 establishes that the Bank of Portugal fixes, by instruction, the rate to be applied each year based on objective incidence of periodic contributions.
-The instruction of the Bank of Portugal no. 24/2019, published on 16 December 2019, set the base rate to be effective in 2020 for the determination of periodic contributions to the FR by 0.06% against the rate of 0.057% in 2019.
+Decree-Law no. 24/2013 of 19 February further sets out that Banco de Portugal has the authority to determine, by way of instruction ("instrução"), the applicable yearly rate based on objective incidence of periodic contributions.
+The instruction of Banco de Portugal no. 32/2020, published on 18 December 2020, set the base rate for 2021 for the determination of periodic contributions to the Resolution Fund by 0.06%, unchanged from the rate in force in 2020.

-During 2019, the Group made regular contributions to the Resolution Fund in the amount of EUR 15.965 million.
-The amount related to the contribution on the banking sector, registered in 2019, was EUR 31.818 million.
-These contributions were recognized as a cost in 2019, in accordance with IFRIC no. 21 - Levies.
+During 2020, the Group made regular contributions to the Resolution Fund in the amount of EUR 15,138 thousand.
+The amount related to the contribution on the banking sector, registered during the financial year of 2020, was EUR 35,416 thousand.
+These contributions were recognized as a cost in the financial year of 2020, in accordance with IFRIC no. 21 - Levies.

-In 2015, following the establishment of the SRF, the Group had to make an initial contribution in the amount of EUR31.364 million.
+In 2015, following the establishment of the Single Resolution Fund ("SRF"), the Group made an initial contribution in the amount of EUR 31,364 thousand.
 In accordance with the Intergovernmental Agreement on the Transfer and Mutualisation of Contributions to the SRF, this amount was not transferred to the SRF but was used instead to partially cover for the disbursements made by the RF in respect of resolution measures prior to the date of application of this Agreement.
 This amount will have to be reinstated over a period of 8 years (started in 2016) through the periodic contributions to the SRF.
-The total amount of the contribution attributable to the Group in 2019 was EUR 21.918 million, of which the Group delivered EUR 18.747 million and the remaining was constituted as irrevocable payment commitment.
-The SRF does not cover undergoing situations with the Resolution Fund as at 31 December 2015.
+The total amount of the contribution attributable to the Group in the financial year of 2020 was EUR 22,808 thousand, of which the Group delivered EUR 19,394 thousand and the remaining was constituted as irrevocable payment commitment.
+The Single Resolution Fund does not cover undergoing situations with the National Resolution Fund as at 31 December 2015.

-It is not possible, on this date, to assess the effects on the Resolution Fund due to: (i) the sale of the shareholding in Novo Banco in accordance with the communication of Banco de Portugal dated 18 October 2017 and the information provided by the European Commission on this subject under the terms described above, including the effects of the application of the Contingent Capital Agreeement; (ii) the application of the principle that no creditor of the credit institution under resolution may take on a loss greater than the one it would take if that institution did not go into liquidation; (iii) additional liabilities or contingencies for Novo Banco, S.A. which need to be neutralized by the Resolution Fund; (iv) legal proceedings against the Resolution Fund, including "processo dos lesados do BES"; and (v) the guarantee provided to the bonds issued by Oitante, in this case, the referred trigger is not expectable in accordance to the most recent information communicated by the Resolution Fund in its annual accounts.
+It is not possible, on this date, to assess the effects on the Resolution Fund due to: (i) the sale of the shareholding in Novo Banco in accordance with the communication of Banco de Portugal dated 18 October 2017 and the information provided by the European Commission on this subject under the terms described above, including the effects of the application of the CCA and the Special Regime applicable to Deferred Tax Assets; (ii) the application of the principle that no creditor of the credit institution under resolution may take on a loss greater than the one it would take if that institution did not go into liquidation; (iii) additional liabilities or contingencies for Novo Banco which need to be neutralized by the Resolution Fund; (iv) legal proceedings against the Resolution Fund, including "processo dos lesados do BES"; and (v) the guarantee provided to secure the bonds issued by Oitante (in this case, the referred trigger is not expectable in accordance to the most recent information communicated by the Resolution Fund in its annual accounts).